-The University Handbook for Appointed Personnel (UHAP) 8.03.02 explains the university’s sabbatical policy in detail.
+The University Handbook for Appointed Personnel 8.03.02 explains the university’s sabbatical policy in detail.
 It specifies that sabbatical leaves may only be granted to appointed personnel who have served on full-time continuous fiscal or academic year appointments at the university for a period of not less than six years.
 Only individuals with tenure or continuing status are eligible for sabbatical leave.
 Leaves of absence without pay totaling no more than one year may be counted toward a sabbatical leave.
 Time served in excess of six years may not be accumulated toward future sabbaticals.
-Please see the College of Humanities Timetable for Sabbatical Leaves as a reference for determining eligibility for applying for sabbatical leave.
+Please see the College of Humanities Timetable for Sabbatical Leave as a reference for determining eligibility.

-The Vice Provost for Faculty Affairs initiates the sabbatical application process each year.
-(Please visit the Vice Provost's website.)
-The COH Associate Dean for Academic Affairs, in turn, initiates the sabbatical application and review process within the college at the beginning of each fall semester.
-All sabbatical leave applications within the College of Humanities should be submitted on the Vice Provost’s Application for Sabbatical Leave.
-The applications are reviewed at the unit level by the Head or Director, who provides an assessment of the applicant’s leave project and a recommendation concerning the request for sabbatical leave.
-Heads and Directors are also responsible for ensuring that the sabbatical application is complete and timely before presentation for college-level review.
-Please refer to the Vice Provost's and the COH Associate Dean’s memoranda concerning sabbatical leave applications and all of the items required for a complete file.
+In the fall of each year a memorandum is sent by the Vice Provost for Faculty Affairs to all academic deans initiating the sabbatical process.
+The COH Vice Dean for Academic Affairs, in turn, initiates the sabbatical application and review process within the college immediately after the memoradum is received.
+All sabbatical leave applications within the College of Humanities should be submitted following the instructions provided by the Vice Provost for Faculty Affairs.
+The applications are reviewed at the unit level by the Head or Director, who provides an assessment of the applicant’s project and a recommendation concerning the request for sabbatical leave.
+Heads and Directors are also responsible for ensuring that the sabbatical application is complete before presentation for college-level review.
+Please refer to the memorandum from the COH Vice Dean concerning sabbatical leave applications and the items required for a complete file.
 Incomplete applications at the departmental level should not be forwarded to the college level.
 The college deadline of November 1st is firm.